Malvern Hills Rural Fund

 What is the Malvern Hills Rural Fund?

 The Malvern Hills Rural Fund is being delivered by Malvern Hills District Council.
-The aim of the fund is to facilitate businesses to address issues and barriers to growth, particularly those associated with being in a rural area.
+The aim of the fund is to help businesses address issues and overcome barriers to growth, particularly those unique to rural areas.

 Who can apply?

-Any organisation with legal status can receive funding, including:
+Any organisations and businesses with legal status can receive funding, including:

 Please note we cannot support projects that have received funding from other Defra schemes, including: